French court: The Valois and the Renaissance

 Anne de Bretagne played a notable role in this evolution by establishing the "Grand Court des Dames."
 According to Brantôme, she maintained "a very large retinue of ladies and girls," reflecting her influence and the expanding social dynamics at court.

+It was in the end of the 15th century and early 16th century that emulation of the new courts of the Italian Renaissance made ladies-in-waiting fashionable in official court ceremonies and representation, and female court offices became more developed and numerous in the French court as well as in other European courts.
+The introduction of ladies-in-waiting increased in great numbers at the French court at this time: from a mere five in 1286 and still only 23 in 1490, to 39 in 1498 and roughly 54 during the 16th century.
+This expansion of female presence at court has been attributed to both Anne of Brittany, who encouraged all male courtiers to send their daughters to her, and to Francis I of France, who was criticized for bringing to court "the constant presence" of large crowds of women, who gossiped and interfered in state affairs.
+Francis I once said: "a court without ladies is a court without a court".
+A number of new offices for female court officials were created in this period, such as that of Premiere dame d'honneur, dame d'atour and Premiere femme du chambre, as well as the number of women being employed.

 The court thus became synonymous with prestige, all the more so as successive monarchs began a process of ceremonializing their daily lives.
 Francis I created the office of Master of Ceremonies, which he entrusted to Jean Pot de Chemault.
 Under Henry III, this position was known as the Grand Master of Ceremonies, and its purpose was to organize the ceremonial surrounding the life of the king and royal family (births, christenings, weddings, funerals), the solemnities associated with the monarchy (joyful entries, coronations), and major political events (ambassadorial receptions, lit de justice, Estates General and assemblies of notables).
 At the same time, fashions from foreign courts were imported into France: Queen Catherine de Médicis and her son Henri III introduced Italian fashions and Spanish customs.
 The first court regulations date from 1578 and 1585 (notably the edict setting out "the order in which the king wishes to be held in his court, both in terms of hours and the manner in which he wishes to be honored and served").
 This was the gradual birth of etiquette.